-- Due to AkiDwA campaign and lobbying and by working in collaboration with other stakeholders Reception and Integration Agency developed and published policy on sexual and gender based violence for managers, staffs and residents of all asylum seekers accommodation centres in Ireland.
+- Due to AkiDwA’s campaigning and lobbying and by working in collaboration with other stakeholders, the Reception and Integration Agency developed and published policy on sexual and gender based violence for managers, staff and residents of all asylum seekers accommodation centres in Ireland.

-- As part of the organisation work on FGM research recommendations and meetings held in 2013 led to the opening of the 1st specialised clinic on FGM, the clinic was opened in May 2014 by Irish Family Planning Association and supported by HSE.
+- As part of the organisations work on FGM, research, recommendations and meetings held in 2013 led to the opening of the 1st specialised clinic on FGM, the clinic was opened in May 2014 by Irish Family Planning Association and is supported by the HSE.

 - Feasibility study for the organisation was completed and a new strategic plan was developed.

-- CEO AkiDwA was invited to deliver presentation at the European Parliament in Brussels on impact of financial and economic crisis on women.
-She contributes into a policy paper on the role of migrant women in diaspora for international development that was published by friends of Europe a European organisation.
+- CEO of AkiDwA was invited to deliver presentation at the European Parliament in Brussels on impact of financial and economic crisis on women.
+She contributed to a policy paper on the role of migrant women in diaspora for international development that was published by Friends of Europe a European organisation.

-- Young migrant women survey and a book-Between Two Cultures with inspirational stories of young migrant women was launched on 12 March during AkiDwA event to mark IWD
+- Young migrant women survey and a book, Between Two Cultures, with inspirational stories of young migrant women was launched on 12 March during AkiDwA’s event to mark International Women’s Day (IWD).

-- AkiDwA as part of NGO domestic gave a presentation at the Dial to Joint Committee on Justice, Defence and Equality the presentation focused on the issue of barriers to domestic violence remedy experienced by women seeking asylum and protection living in direct provision.
+- AkiDwA as part of NGO domestic gave a presentation at the Dáil to the Joint Committee on Justice, Defence and Equality.
+The presentation focused on the barriers to domestic violence remedies experienced by women seeking asylum and protection living in direct provision.